 Mandy Jenkins is general manager of The Compass Experiment, a partnership between Google and McClatchy to explore sustainable business models for local news.
 In her role, she will be leading the launch of three digital-only news operations in U.S. communities that have limited sources of local, independent journalism.
 The first site launched was Mahoning Matters, in Youngstown, Ohio in October of 2019.
 Read more

-John Keefe is the investigations editor at Quartz and leads the Quartz AI Studio.
-Keefe also teaches classes on product prototyping, design, and development at the Craig Newmark Graduate School of Journalism at CUNY and runs a product tinkering company called Really Good Smarts LLC.
-Before joining Quartz, he was senior editor for data news at public radio station WNYC, leading a team of journalists who specialize in data reporting, coding, and design for visualizations and investigations.
+John Keefe teaches classes on product prototyping, design, and development at the Craig Newmark Graduate School of Journalism at CUNY and runs a product tinkering company called Really Good Smarts LLC.
+John worked for Quartz as the investigations editor and lead the Quartz AI Studio.
+Keefe has also worked as the senior editor for data news at public radio station WNYC, leading a team of journalists who specialize in data reporting, coding, and design for visualizations and investigations.
 Read more

 Political Reporter, Axios